codethor0/human-behaviour-convergence/TESTING_GUIDE.md

   - `normalized_location.region_id = "us_wa"`
   - Definite match (not ambiguous)

+## CI Artifact Contract

+### E2E Playwright Workflow Artifacts

+The E2E Playwright Tests workflow (`.github/workflows/e2e-playwright.yml`) uploads three artifacts on every run (success or failure) via `if: always()`:

+1. **backend-log**: Backend server logs (`/tmp/backend.log`)
+2. **playwright-report**: HTML test report (`app/frontend/playwright-report/`)
+3. **test-results**: Playwright test results directory (`app/frontend/test-results/`)

+The `test-results` artifact is guaranteed to exist (CI creates the directory with a placeholder file) to avoid "no files found" warnings.
+Playwright only writes traces/screenshots to this directory on test failures or retries, so the placeholder ensures deterministic artifact upload.

+**Note:** Do not remove the "Ensure test-results directory exists" step in the workflow; it prevents annotation warnings and ensures the artifact contract is maintained.

 ## Next Steps

 1. Run the test script to verify all fixes